|

 on the pervasiveness of confusion and the potential costs of same.

-- This Article contains Table 210.3, which identifies
+- This Article was heavily revised with the 2026 revision.
+For example, Table 210.3, which identifies

 voltage between them, and a grounded conductor that has equal